 We also commission other scrutineers to help us seek reassurance of our practice e.g. Herts for Learning Education, School Effective Advisors and the Local Authority Child Protection School Liaison Service who act as the interface between education and Hertfordshire Social Care and provide support and advice when required.

-This policy will be reviewed annually by the Headteacher.
+This policy will be reviewed annually by Louise Foley, DSL and headteacher.
 At every review, it will be approved by our full Governing Board/ Board of Trustees.

-15. Additional Associated Safeguarding Policies and Procedures
+15. Additional Associated Safeguarding Policies